lankef/pyAQSC/docs/index.md

 For a quick example, see [quick start](quick-start.md).

 ## Installation and dependencies
-pyAQSC requires only Numpy, Matplotlib, and JAX.
+pyAQSC requires Numpy, Matplotlib, Scipy, JAX, and interpax.
 To install a JAX version matching your hardware, see the official [JAX installation guide](https://jax.readthedocs.io/en/latest/installation.html).

 After installing JAX, install pyAQSC by: